Blaney wins at Atlanta after Larson fades on old tires

 UP NEXT

-The series heads to Bristol Motor Speedway next Sunday for the highly anticipated dirt race on the high-banked, half-mile oval in northeastern Tennessee.
+The series heads to Bristol Motor Speedway next Sunday for the highly anticipated dirt race on the half-mile oval.

 It will be the first dirt race for NASCAR’s top racers since 1970 — two years before a revamp of the series led to what is known as the modern Cup era.